telerik/ajax-docs/controls/scheduler/client-side-programming/events/overview.md

 position: 0
 ---

-# Events Overview
+# Client-side Events Overview

 ##

-__RadScheduler__ has a number of properties which value is the name of a JavaScript function that executes when specific client-side events occur.
+**RadScheduler** has a number of properties which value is the name of a JavaScript function that executes when specific client-side events occur.
 These events are listed below:

-* __[OnClientAppointmentClick]({%slug scheduler/client-side-programming/events/onclientappointmentclick%})__ - occurs when the user clicks an appointment.
+* **[OnClientAppointmentClick]({%slug scheduler/client-side-programming/events/onclientappointmentclick%})** - occurs when the user clicks an appointment.

-* __[OnClientAppointmentDoubleClick]({%slug scheduler/client-side-programming/events/onclientappointmentdoubleclick%})__ - occurs when the user double-clicks an appointment.
+* **[OnClientAppointmentDoubleClick]({%slug scheduler/client-side-programming/events/onclientappointmentdoubleclick%})** - occurs when the user double-clicks an appointment.

-* __[OnClientAppointmentDeleting]({%slug scheduler/client-side-programming/events/onclientappointmentdeleting%})__ - occurs when the user tries to delete an appointment.
+* **[OnClientAppointmentDeleting]({%slug scheduler/client-side-programming/events/onclientappointmentdeleting%})** - occurs when the user tries to delete an appointment.

-* __[OnClientAppointmentEditing]({%slug scheduler/client-side-programming/events/onclientappointmentediting%})__ - occurs immediately before an appointment is edited.
+* **[OnClientAppointmentEditing]({%slug scheduler/client-side-programming/events/onclientappointmentediting%})** - occurs immediately before an appointment is edited.

-* __[OnClientAppointmentInserting]({%slug scheduler/client-side-programming/events/onclientappointmentinserting%})__ - occurs before an appointment is inserted.
+* **[OnClientAppointmentInserting]({%slug scheduler/client-side-programming/events/onclientappointmentinserting%})** - occurs before an appointment is inserted.

 * [OnClientAppointmentMoveStart]({%slug scheduler/client-side-programming/events/onclientappointmentmovestart%}) - occurs when the user starts to move an appointment.